Oliver's Cornwall

 Return to Top

 The Stevens' ancestral farm has been turned into probably Cornwall's finest summer garden.
 Since 1985 Judith Stevens has gradually created a compartmented garden of great variety - she was still working on a new rock garden when we were there in April and July 2006.
-Specimen trees and escallonia hedges are carefully planted to lead from one area to another - a colourfully bordered Square Garden, underplanted light woodland, a Sunken Garden, a large pond with waterlilies and a path all round.
+Specimen trees and escallonia hedges are carefully planted to lead from one area to another - a colourfully bordered Square Garden, a Sunken Garden, underplanted light woodland, a large pond with waterlilies and a path all round.
 Beyond the main garden, marshland is being reclaimed and paths cut through it.
 Mrs Stephens is always happy to chat with visitors.
-Mr. Stevens gives entertaining introductory talks and takes guided tours.
+Mr. Stevens gives entertaining introductory talks and will give guided tours.
 A lovely garden, worth visiting time and again.
+Marsh Villa can be a little difficult to find, hidden as it is between St. Blazey, Par and Tywardreath.
+It is probably best to approach from the A390, turning south at the St. Blazey traffic lights, then left at the cross roads for about 600 yards.
+The garden is on your left just before the railway.
+Parking is ample and there are light refreshments near the entrance to the garden.

 Water lilies cover most of the pond